civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 Added:    Special attack window to display the cost of a special attack
 Added:    Construction time to tileimp tracker window
 Fixed:    Crashes when deleting tileimps
-Added:    Option to end game on db error
+Added:    Option to end game on data base error
 Fixed:    MP database sync check
 Added:    Option for female leader pictures
 Fixed:    Age display in MP summary